Parity sheaves on the affine Grassmannian and the Mirkovi\'c-Vilonen conjecture: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{sect:propstrat}, we recall the necessary background on properly stratified categories and on $\PCohN$, largely following the work of Minn-Thu-Aye.
-Section~\ref{sect:parity} reviews the theory of parity sheaves.
-In Section~\ref{sect:ginzburg}, which can be read independently of the rest of the paper, we study the cohomology of parity sheaves on flag varieties of Kac--Moody groups, generalizing earlier results of Soergel and Ginzburg.
-That result is a step on the way to Theorem~\ref{thm:extgr-intro}, which is proved in Section~\ref{sect:extgr}.
-Finally, the main result, Theorem~\ref{thm:mv-intro}, is proved in Section~\ref{sect:mv}.
+In~\S\ref{sect:propstrat}, we recall the necessary background on properly stratified categories and on $\PCohN$, largely following the work of Minn-Thu-Aye.
+We review the theory of parity sheaves in~\S\ref{sect:parity}.
+In~\S\ref{sect:ginzburg}, which can be read independently of the rest of the paper, we study the cohomology of parity sheaves on flag varieties of Kac--Moody groups, generalizing earlier results of Soergel and Ginzburg.
+That result is a step on the way to Theorem~\ref{thm:extgr-intro}, which is proved in~\S\ref{sect:extgr}.
+Finally, the main result, Theorem~\ref{thm:mv-intro}, is proved in~\S\ref{sect:mv}.